shailensukul/aspnetcore-jwt/README.md

 # ASP.Net Core JWT
-The purpose of this repository is to showcase a better, production ready example of JWT implementation in an ASP.Net Web API, rather than the rudmentary samples you encounter in the Microsoft documentation.
+The purpose of this repository is to showcase a better, production-ready example of an JWT implementation in an ASP.Net Web API, rather than the rudimentary samples you encounter in the Microsoft documentation.

 ## Goals
 - Production grade security.
 This entails both signing (with a user specific salt) and encrypting the JWT token and leasing it with a small expiration time